Register a Boat in Connecticut

 Once you have your Connecticut boat registration and hull identification numbers, you can choose where to take a leisurely cruise or go fishing with your family.
 There are freshwater or saltwater launch ramps that can be found in Connecticut’s state parks and in Long Island Sound.
 Use these links to learn more about boat registration requirements and boating laws.

-CONNECTICUT BOATING LAWS AND REGULATIONS
+CONNECTICUT BOATING REGISTRATION AND LICENSING

 IT’S NOT A FEE, IT’S A CONTRIBUTION

 Connecticut boat registration dollars are used to help sustain resources that promote safe and responsible use of state waterways.
-Some states also require you to have a safe boating certificate or boat license in order to operate a motor boat.
+Some states also require you to have a safe boating certificate or boat license in order to operate a motorboat.

 In Connecticut, all boats and personal watercraft can be registered at the DMV.
 Applicants will need to provide a copy of the Coast Guard final documentation paper, the bill of sale, the hull number, the Vessel Registration Application, and pay the registration fee.

 Registration fees are based on the length and age of the boat and the hull material.
 A full fee schedule is available online.
 Fees range from $1.88 to $525.

 Any vessel less than 19 and 1/2 feet in length without any motor and is not a motorboat, such as a sailboat powered by sail alone, or is propelled solely by oar or paddle does not require registration.